alejandroszg/04-hidden-search-widget/README.md

 # 04-hidden-search-widget
-Day 4 of the 50projects50days course from Brad Traversy!
+Day 4 of the #50projects50days course from Brad Traversy!
+In this project, we make a cool search button with some animation.